cuplsensor/cuplcodec/docs/specification/features.rst

    It is acknowledged that HMAC-MD5 has been used despite the counter-recommendation above.
-I decided that the increased complexity of HMAC-SHA3 cannot be justified: The algorithm has to run with low energy consumption on an inexpensive microcontroller.
+I decided that the increased complexity of HMAC-SHA3 cannot be justified: The algorithm has to run with low energy consumption on an inexpensive microcontroller (see :need:`CODEC_REQ_12`).
    The MSP430 itself is not designed for a high degree of data security.
+De-lidding and X-raying are possible.
+   This is why it is important not to share the secret key between devices.
    Opting for a more robust hashing algorithm may result in compromises elsewhere (e.g. on battery life).
 It is also the case that environmental sensor data are being transmitted and not data that are highly sensitive.
 The reward to compromise this system is sufficiently low to make HMAC-MD5 a good-enough deterrent.

-.. feat:: LengthSamples
+.. feat:: NPairs
    :id: CODEC_FEAT_25
    :status: complete
    :links: CODEC_SPEC_14